About me

 My previous handles were 'Uncaged Formula' from xbox live gamertag generation on an xbox 360, 'Tk-421' who was never at his post, and 'Hashnaked Tushy' as a nod to "Garou: Mark of the Wolves" character Khushnood Butt.
 Or Marco Rodrigues, if you prefer.

-My current job title is Programmer Analyst, and I work on an IBM i midrange system (previously AS/400 and other names).
+My current job title is "Developer", previously "Programmer Analyst", and have been at a single medium size company since 2017.
+I mainly work on/with an IBM i midrange system (previously AS/400 and other names), with all the (pros? and) cons that IBM specificities and idiosyncracies come with.

 Either that or do open source work on projects that probably only I will use, in C/assembly/$your-language-here.

-Sony ZV-1, Elgato Camlink 4K
+Previously: Sony ZV-1, Elgato Camlink 4K.
+Currently: Insta360 Link 2C

 Shure SM7B, Cloudlifter CL-1, Focusrite Scarlett Solo